-The free-form and possibly multi-line postal address of the user, as a single teletex string, lines being separated as prescribed for teletex strings.
+The free-form and possibly multi-line postal address of the user, as a single teletex string, lines being separated by CR LF or LF CR (a maximum of five occurrences of the separator is allowed).
+It corresponds to the teletex-string of UnformattedPostalAddress of X.411.